 - You can have an active sexual life during your treatments.
 However, a decrease in your sexual drive may occur during this period.
 This may also be influenced by different factors (fatigue, stress, etc.). - It's safe to kiss, to touch, to hold hands, to sleep in the same bed and to cuddle. - For male patients, the production of spermatozoids may be reduced or completely absent during treatments.
 This reduction of fertility may be permanent, may get better or return to normal after the treatments have stopped.
-This reduction of fertility does not prevent erection or sexual activity and a pregnancy remains possible. - The treatment may affect the sperm and it may be harmful to the embryo. - If you have sex with a woman of child-bearing age, a birth control method is strongly recommended during treatments. - Notify your doctor immediately if you had unprotected sex and your partner is pregnant. - In pre-menopausal female patients, chemotherapy may cause the menstrual cycle to be irregular or stop completely during treatments.
+This reduction of fertility does not prevent erection or sexual activity and a pregnancy remains possible. - The treatment may affect the sperm and it may be harmful to the embryo: - If you have sex with a woman of child-bearing age, a birth control method is strongly recommended during treatments and up to 6 months after the end of treatment. - Notify your doctor immediately if you had unprotected sex and your partner is pregnant. - In pre-menopausal female patients chemotherapy may cause the menstrual cycle to be irregular or stop completely during treatment.
 The menstrual cycle may restart or return to normal after the end of treatment.
 The menstrual cycle may also stop permanently.
-However, a pregnancy remains possible and chemotherapy administered during pregnancy may harm the embryo. - o A birth control method is strongly recommended during treatments. - o Breast-feeding is not recommended during treatments.
+However, a pregnancy remains possible and chemotherapy administered during pregnancy may harm the embryo: - A birth control method is strongly recommended during treatments and up to 6 months after the end of treatment. - Breast-feeding is not recommended during treatment.